• Skip to primary navigation

 • Chop the onion and tomato into 1 cm dice.

 • Saute the onions in the oil until they just start to soften.
 Add the tomatoes, season with salt, and allow to simmer (image 1 above).
-Cover the pan with a lid for the first 5 minutes and then remove the lid and continue to simmer on a low heat, until most of the moisture from the tomatoes has evaporated.
+Cover the pan with a lid for the first 5 minutes and then remove the lid and continue to simmer on low heat until most of the moisture from the tomatoes has evaporated.
 This will take between 5 and 10 minutes in total.

-• Go easy on the salt – there is no additional water in this dish to be poured away, so all the salt that you add will remain in the dish.
-You just need sufficient to flavour the vegetables.
+• Go easy on the salt - there is no additional water in this dish to be poured away, so all the salt that you add will remain in the dish.
+You only need sufficient to flavour the vegetables.

 • Stir the marrows and tomato mixture occasionally to ensure the baby marrows cook evenly.